 Sharelle McMahon is one of Australia’s greatest and most recognizable athletes.
 Following her immensely successful career as a Diamond, Sharelle is now an established media presenter and Assistant Coach for the Melbourne Vixens.

 On a national level, McMahon played for the Melbourne Phoenix for 11 seasons, winning 5 championships.
 She then went on to play for the Melbourne Vixens in their inaugural 2008 season and further, won the Trans-Tasman Title with them in 2009.
 Not only did McMahon achieve such success, she was also awarded the Vixens’ MVP for 2009 and 2010.

-Following her retirement in 2013, Sharelle is still involved in the netball world, making regular commentary appearances on the Channel Nine and within her multiple coaching roles.
+Following her retirement in 2013, Sharelle has always stayed involved in the netball world, making regular commentary appearances on the Channel Nine and within her multiple coaching roles.